godotengine/godot-docs/classes/class_pathfollow.rst

 | *Getter* | get_rotation_mode()      |
 +----------+--------------------------+

-Allows or forbids rotation on one or more axes, depending on the constants being used.
+Allows or forbids rotation on one or more axes, depending on the :ref:`RotationMode<enum_PathFollow_RotationMode>` constants being used.

 .. _class_PathFollow_property_unit_offset: